Autonomic dysreflexia can occur in persons with a spinal cord injury (SCI) above T6. This can be life threatening because of elevated blood pressure.

 Signs and Symptoms

-High BP; severe/pounding headache; goose bumps above level of injury, sweating above level of injury; flushing or pallor; stuffy nose; nausea or vomiting; “not feeling right”.
+High blood pressure; severe/pounding headache; goose bumps above level of injury, sweating above level of injury; flushing or pallor; stuffy nose; nausea or vomiting; “not feeling right”.

 Full bladder, full bowel, skin sore, ingrown toenail, irritation or tight clothing, but could be anything that would have caused pain below level of injury prior to injury.